voicebase/voicebase-docs/s3-callbacks.md

 }
 ```

-## Providing ARN to customers for s3 bucket permissions
+## Providing IAMRoleArn to customers for s3 bucket permissions

 Customers will typically need a VoiceBase Amazon Resource Name (ARN) because they need to give permission for VoiceBase to write to their s3 bucket.
 After they create a bucket on their side to receive the files, they would also create an IAM role which VoiceBase assumes in order to write the files to that bucket.

-VoiceBase then needs to provide the ARN, the customer adds this to their trust policy for the role, and this allows VoiceBase to assume the role.
+VoiceBase then needs to provide the IAMRoleArn, the customer adds this to their trust policy for the role, and this allows VoiceBase to assume the role.